hypo69/hypo/docs/gemini/consultant/ru/bots/telegram/header.md

 __doc__ = doc_str if doc_str else ''
 __details__ = ''
 __author__ = settings.get('author', '') if settings else ''
-__copyright__ = settings.get('copyright', '') if settings else ''
+__copyright__ = settings.get('copyrihgnt', '') if settings else ''
+__cofee__ = settings.get(
+    'cofee',
-__cofee__ = settings.get('cofee', "Treat the developer to a cup of coffee for boosting enthusiasm in development: https://boosty.to/hypo69") if settings else "Treat the developer to a cup of coffee for boosting enthusiasm in development: https://boosty.to/hypo69"
+    'Treat the developer to a cup of coffee for boosting enthusiasm in development: https://boosty.to/hypo69', ) if settings else 'Treat the developer to a cup of coffee for boosting enthusiasm in development: https://boosty.to/hypo69'
 ```